 Having your files laid out in such a simple text-based system lets you leverage cloud backup tools like DropBox or GDrive.
-Just share the diary folder and you're done: instant synchronization on all your devices, plus history & diff of past revisions!
+Just share the diary folder and you're done: instant synchronization on all your devices, backup, plus history & diff of past revisions!

 Third Party Applications

 In my daily journal I like to keep track of the tasks I'm working on, too.
-This works by simply pasting the link of the issue tracker / trello board / to-do item in my diary.
+This works by simply pasting the link of the issue tracker / trello board / to-do item in my diary (see examples below).
 This leaves me with plenty of liberty, as you usually don't want to attach comments like "The database code sucks, had to rewrite the query" to the official issue tracker!